 Caxton used a Burgundian-style type for the 1476 edition of The Canterbury Tales.
 Chaucer’s popular classic was itself a canny choice for his first major project in England.
 The second edition, published in 1483, was printed in a smaller size of the same type design.
 Smaller type meant more words on each page.
 Fewer pages meant cheaper production costs – and more profit.
 The second edition was also made more commercially appealing by the addition of 26 woodcut illustrations, one at the beginning of each tale, usually showing a pilgrim on horseback.

 Despite the wider readership of the printed book, printers still had to keep in favour with the aristocracy.
 1483, the year that saw the second edition of The Canterbury Tales, also saw the death of Edward IV, a supporter of Caxton's work.
 When the throne was seized by his brother Richard, Duke of Gloucester, Caxton lost little time in acknowledging the new regime.
 The next year his Ordre of Chyvalry or Knyghthode was wisely dedicated to Richard III.

 The defeat of Richard by Henry VII in 1485 established the Tudor dynasty and restored Caxton’s connections at court.
 A few years later he was commissioned to print the parliamentary statutes passed under Henry VII.
 For the first time, they were printed in English rather than French – a measure of technological and social change in the age of Caxton.

-Further information about William Caxton's two editions of Chaucer's Canterbury Tales and fully digitised versions of both texts can be found here, as well as more background information about Caxton and the Canterbury Tales.
+Explore more about William Caxton's two editions of Chaucer's The Canterbury Tales and view fully digitised versions of both texts.